perryjohnson/biplaneblade/README.md

-spardesign2
+bladedesign
 ===========

-parametric analysis of biplane spars (rewritten from the ground up)
+engineering tool for design and analysis of biplane wind turbine blades

 Naming conventions
 ------------------